vanatka/pulkovo/README.md

 # Pulkovo.
 Kotlin library to measure method elapsed time.

-Kotlin library to measure elapsed time for Kotlin code: methods, code blocks, or with just start and stop methods call
+A kotlin-friendly library in functional programming style with ability to measure elapsed time for:
+- methods
+- code blocks
+- RxJava chains

+Also it provides StatsCollector plugin, to store measurements into db, calculate average, median, max and min values.
+With ability export to CSV file, to make analysis easier.

+It has release and debug implementation.

 *Brief description:*
 Sometimes it's necessary measure, how much time it takes to execute some block of code.